 Edwards Plateau, Texas Work Group

-The Edwards Plateau is home to wildlife ranging from golden-cheeked warblers, cedar waxwings, and indigo buntings; to cave-dwelling species such as the Brazilian (Mexican) free-tailed bat, another LCC focal species; to bobcats, armadillos, turkey, and javelinas.
+The Edwards Plateau is home to wildlife ranging from golden-cheeked warblers, cedar waxwings, and indigo buntings; to cave-dwelling species such as the Brazilian (Mexican) free-tailed bat, to bobcats, armadillos, turkey, and javelinas.

 Marshalling a network of partners is the first step in improving conservation in this area.
-Initial efforts will include development of shared spatial data to help identify and prioritize conservation efforts; later, computer modeling tools with information on habitat, land use, and climate change and urban growth projections will greatly support LCC partners’ conservation efforts for this ecologically important region in the future.
+Initial efforts will include development of shared spatial data to help identify and prioritize conservation efforts; later, computer modeling tools with information on habitat, land use, climate change, and urban growth projections will greatly support SGP partners’ conservation efforts for this ecologically important region in the future.